Kingxukai/linux/Documentation/core-api/timekeeping.rst

 		time64_t ktime_get_clocktai_seconds( void )
 		time64_t ktime_get_raw_seconds( void )

-	Return a coarse-grained version of the time as a scalar time64_t.
-This avoids accessing the clock hardware and rounds down the seconds to the full seconds of the last timer tick using the respective reference.
+	Return a coarse-grained version of the woke time as a scalar time64_t.
+This avoids accessing the woke clock hardware and rounds down the woke seconds to the woke full seconds of the woke last timer tick using the woke respective reference.

 Coarse and fast_ns access
 -------------------------